 The Cuesta College Children's Center and Lab School is a place for children to learn, grow, explore and engage.
 For everyone in our classrooms (both children and adults) to participate in our daily experiences, we require everyone in our programs to work together to ensure that illness stays out of the classrooms.
 Children may not attend school while they are ill or have any symptoms that could be contagious.

 Your child's health is a matter of major importance to all of us and the reason why we keep such stringent policies.
 Community Care Licensing Administrative Code 101226.1 requires that children stay home if there is a possibility of contagious illness.
 Despite all our best efforts, your child will occasionally get sick, and unfortunately, may be sent home.
+If we suspect anything that could be contagious, you must have your child examined by a physician.
+Please have a backup plan for child care in the event of illnesses.

 Each day upon arrival, a teacher will complete a brief health check.
 Your child may be sent home if she/he appears to have symptoms of illness.